Glutamine N-phenylacetyltransferase

-Thus, the two substrates of this enzyme are phenylacetyl-CoA and L-glutamine, whereas its two products are CoA and alpha-N-phenylacetyl-L-glutamine.
+The two substrates of this enzyme are glutamine and phenylacetyl-CoA.
+Its products are phenylacetylglutamine and coenzyme A.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is phenylacetyl-CoA:L-glutamine alpha-N-phenylacetyltransferase.
 Other names in common use include glutamine phenylacetyltransferase, and phenylacetyl-CoA:L-glutamine N-acetyltransferase.
-This enzyme participates in tyrosine metabolism and phenylalanine metabolism.
+It participates in tyrosine metabolism and phenylalanine metabolism.